 Crowding of the teeth occurs when there is not enough room available for the permanent teeth to emerge from the gums.
-Crowding is the most common reason patients get braces.
+Crowding is the most common reason patients get braces and adult orthodontics in Orland Park.
 Not only do patients find that crowded teeth are unattractive, but crowded teeth can also lead to dental decay and gum disease due to it being difficult to thoroughly clean teeth.

 This orthodontic problem is most commonly caused by excessive jaw room wherein the permanent teeth come in with spaces between them.

 An open bite occurs when the upper and lower front teeth do not overlap as they should.
 An open bite can lead to undesirable habits like thumb sucking or tongue thrusting.

 Dental midlines that do not match are evident when the back bite does not fit and match appropriately.
 This can negatively impact proper jaw and dental function.